robintully/miniblog/blog/README.md

-decide whether i want post names to be unique or to could add wrappers make webpages inaccessible
+decide whether i want post names to be unique or to could add wrappers make webpages inaccessible fix redirects to id so that they dont messup

  <span class="help-block">A longer block of help text that breaks onto a new line and may extend beyond one line.</span>